pqrkchqps/diehard-dot-fund-school/facilitators_guide/underway.md

 * A Loomio decision already follows a basic logical progression (which is why it works): Gather (open/invite), Discuss (divergent), Propose (convergent), Decide and Act (conclude).
 * Many Loomio users are employing the tool as part of explicitly mapped experiences, such as a multi-stage consultation process.
-* We offer some tools of facilitators to help "reveal the map" to users, such as the group description field, and proposal deadlines.
+* We offer some tools of facilitators to help “reveal the map” to users, such as the group description field, and proposal deadlines.
 These can be proactively leveraged to increase context for participants.

 ## The Art of Noticing

 Noticing is probably the most critical facilitation skill of all.
 The facilitator uses noticing to figure out what interventions or responses are needed, how to invite the right contributions, and to help the group notice itself.
 The value of facilitation is having someone paying attention and acting on what they notice, while others may be focused on specific content or their own agendas.

 Effective noticing is a combination of good informational inputs, and sensitivity and skill to interpret them.
-Many facilitators talk about "reading" a room: emotional reactions, tensions,  power dynamics.
+Many facilitators talk about “reading” a room: emotional reactions, tensions,  power dynamics.
 Facilitators need effective information signalling systems.

 ### On Loomio